Affiliate Partners – 03

 Privacy laws do not care about the size of your business or, in many cases, where your business is physically located.
 Privacy laws are designed to help individuals protect their information and privacy.

-So, if your website is collecting the data of website users from states like California, Colorado, Utah, Connecticut, or Virginia, you may be required to comply with that state’s particular privacy laws.
+So, if your website is collecting the data of website users located in other states or even countries, you may be required to comply with that area’s particular privacy laws.
 Plus, more states are currently working on their own privacy laws that will likely require their own unique set of disclosures.

-If individuals from these states are being violated according to these privacy laws, every business – no matter the size – could be held accountable.
-Fines also start at $2,500 per website user, meaning small businesses could be more vulnerable to quickly-escalating fines.
+By violating the privacy rights of individuals from these areas, businesses – no matter the size – could be held accountable.
+Fines start at $2,500 per website user, meaning small businesses could be more vulnerable to quickly-escalating fines.

 I’ll just copy and paste someone else’s Privacy Policy or use a free template online

-Once upon a time you’d likely be ok doing this (though it was still illegal).
+Once upon a time you’d likely be ok doing this (though it was still illegal due to copyright laws).
 However, today’s world takes privacy far more seriously.
-Fines are being issued at an ever-increasing rate and individuals are becoming more aware of how their data/privacy is being used by websites.
+Fines are being issued at an ever-increasing rate and individuals are becoming more aware of how their data is being used by websites.

 Privacy Policies are very business-specific in that not every business will need to comply with the same laws.
-Even a close competitor will often have a very different Privacy Policy to match specific third-party software they use and how they use their data internally.
+Even a close competitor will often have a very different Privacy Policy to match the privacy law disclosures if different laws apply to them.

-Website policies will also need to change as the laws change, not weeks, months, or even years after – like templates often do.
+Website policies will also need to change as the laws change, not weeks, months, or even years after.

 I just want a simple Privacy Policy